IntersectMBO/plutus-apps/doc/plutus/tutorials/contract-models.rst

    better to complete the contributions and redeem the escrow, rather than refund its own contribution.
 Implement this idea as a per-wallet strategy, and see whether ``prop_NoLockedFunds`` still passes.
-Add a call of :hsobj:`Plutus.Contract.Test.ContractModel.monitor` to your strategy to gather statistics on how often ``Redeem`` is used instead of ``Refund``.
+Add a call of :hsobj:`Plutus.Contract.Test.ContractModel.Interface.monitor` to your strategy to gather statistics on how often ``Redeem`` is used instead of ``Refund``.